Orchid: Pollination

+Special cases

+Pollinators are often visually attracted by the shape and colours of the labellum.
+However, some Bulbophyllum species attract male fruit flies (Bactrocera and Zeugodacus spp.) solely via a floral chemical which simultaneously acts as a floral reward (e.g. methyl eugenol, raspberry ketone, or zingerone) to perform pollination.

 The slipper orchid Paphiopedilum parishii reproduces by self-fertilization.
 This occurs when the anther changes from a solid to a liquid state and directly contacts the stigma surface without the aid of any pollinating agent or floral assembly.

-The labellum of the Cypripedioideae is poke bonnet-shaped, and has the function of trapping visiting insects.
-The only exit leads to the anthers that deposit pollen on the visitor.

 In some extremely specialized orchids, such as the Eurasian genus Ophrys, the labellum is adapted to have a colour, shape, and odour which attracts male insects via mimicry of a receptive female.
-Pollination happens as the insect attempts to mate with flowers.
+Pollination happens as a male insect attempts to mate with the flowers.

 Many neotropical orchids are pollinated by male orchid bees, which visit the flowers to gather volatile chemicals they require to synthesize pheromonal attractants.
-Males of such species as Euglossa imperialis or Eulaema meriana have been observed to leave their territories periodically to forage for aromatic compounds, such as cineole, to synthesize pheromone for attracting and mating with females.
-Each type of orchid places the pollinia on a different body part of a different species of bee, so as to enforce proper cross-pollination.
+Males of species such as Euglossa imperialis or Eulaema meriana leave their territories periodically to forage for aromatic compounds, such as cineole, to synthesize pheromone for attracting females.

-A rare achlorophyllous saprophytic orchid growing entirely underground in Australia, Rhizanthella slateri, is never exposed to light, and depends on ants and other terrestrial insects to pollinate it.

-Catasetum, a genus discussed briefly by Darwin, actually launches its viscid pollinia with explosive force when an insect touches a seta, knocking the pollinator off the flower.
+Catasetum saccatum, discussed by Darwin, launches its viscid pollinia with explosive force when an insect touches a seta, knocking the pollinator off the flower.

-After pollination, the sepals and petals fade and wilt, but they usually remain attached to the ovary.